-When you’ve worked hard to create a culture first onboarding experience, you’ll want to know if it really provides the experience you want for new hires.
+When you’ve worked hard to create a culture-first onboarding experience, you’ll want to know if it provides the experience you want for new hires.

-One of the things I found difficult about creating an onboarding experience was putting myself back into the shoes of someone starting on Day One.
-When you know how to do something, it’s easy to forget all the steps you do automatically and the knowledge you take for granted.
-Luckily, your new hires are in the perfect position to remind you of these steps and identify the gaps!
+One of the things I found challenging about creating an onboarding experience was putting myself back into the shoes of someone starting on Day One.
+When you know how to do something, it’s easy to automatically forget all the steps you do and the knowledge you take for granted.
+Luckily, your new hires are in a perfect position to remind you of these steps and identify the gaps!

 The information you gather from an onboarding survey helps you understand if the program you’ve built meets expectations.
-It also helps you in your discussions with leadership and in identifying if there are any bumps in a new hire’s experience that you can fix.
+It also helps you in your discussions with leadership and identifies any bumps in a new hire’s experience that you can fix.

-Here are three ways you can act on the data you have gathered from onboarding surveys.
+Here are three ways to act on the data you gathered from onboarding surveys.

 1. Improve your processes

-Below are three questions I ask myself that help me frame the feedback I receive when reviewing our onboarding surveys at Culture Amp.
+Below are three questions that help me frame the feedback I receive when reviewing our onboarding surveys at Culture Amp.

 What are the pain points?